-After the proper anesthesia and numbing of the eye your cataract surgeon will be to small a small incision in your eye about 3mm wide.
+After the proper anesthesia and numbing of the eye, your cataract surgeon will begin with a small incision in your eye about 2mm wide.
 Modern day cataract surgery is also called micro-surgery because the incision sizes have become so small.
-Once the incision is made the cataract surgeon will insert a probe to break up the cloudy cataract and then remove the material.
-A suction tube will remove all of the loose debris and the capsular bag is prepared for the artificial IOL implant.
+Once the incision is made, the cataract surgeon will insert a tiny ultrasound tip and irrigation to break up the cloudy cataract and then remove the material.
+This ultrasound tip will then allow for removal of the loose debris and help prepare the capsular bag for the artificial IOL implant.
 The foldable IOL is then inserted through a tube and then unfolds once in place.
 Intraocular lenses will have haptics and “lens arms” to hold it in place.
-With the cataract removed and the IOL in place, light can once again travel unimpeded to the back of the eye and focus on the retina where the image is interpreted and transmitted to the brain. .
+With the cataract removed and the IOL in place, light can once again travel unimpeded to the back of the eye and focus on the retina where the image is interpreted and transmitted to the brain.
 The end result is clear youthful vision.

 Depending on the type of lens implant that you choose, cataract surgery can be covered by Medicare.
 There will be an additional cost associated with premium lens implants if you desire an implant that will enable near, far, and intermediate vision.
 Medicare will cover monofocal lens implants, which only allow for vision correction at one distance not multiple distances.